DevNet Lab 17 -- Automated testing with pyATS and Genie

 ```

-To create a new **testbed file**, we need to use the `--create` option, which has its own help section.
+To create a new **testbed file**, you need to use the `--create` option, which has its own help section.

 ```bash